mmistakes/made-mistakes-jekyll/_posts/2013-05-10-how-to-draw-hair-paper-53.md

 title: "How to Draw Realistic Hair with Paper by 53"
 headline: "How to Draw Realistic Hair"
 subheadline: "with an iPad and Paper by 53"
 description: "I'm often asked what my technique for drawing hair is.
-What follows is my answer."
+What follows is my answer to that question."
 image: how-to-draw-hair
 thumb: how-to-draw-hair-thumb.jpg
 category: articles